Katello/katello-client-bootstrap/README.md

   those explicitly required for Katello management, on the client system.  (i.e., I could have used the python-requests module to make the API calls a lot more pleasant, but I couldn't justify the dependencies)
-* The activation key that provides access to a Content View which provides Puppet and other client side tooling.
 * The system in question has python.
 * The administrator can approve puppet certificates if using Puppet.
   Alternatively, autosigning can be enabled for the system in question.
 (And be careful, auto-signing isnt one of those things you'd leave enabled forever)
+* The Foreman instance is properly prepared and is able to provision systems, especially the following is true:
+** The activation key provides access to a Content View which provides Puppet and other client side tooling.
+** The domain of the system is known to Foreman.
+** The hostgroup has the "Host Group" and "Operating System" tabs filled out completelly.

 # Dependencies